UPDATE: Cyclist is Killed in Queens — The Sixth This Year

 “In response to constituent concerns, I wrote a letter to the DOT on March 4, raising issues about this location and informing the DOT that I believe the residents’ requests for traffic calming measures, including a protected bike lane on Borden, are reasonable and should be pursued,” he told Streetsblog.

-The unidentified cyclist would be the sixth death of a bicyclist so far this year.
+Spencer is the sixth cyclist to be killed so far this year.
 On Feb.
 28, cyclist Aurilla Lawrence was killed by a hit-and-run driver who has not been caught.

 In all of 2018, 10 cyclists were killed.